Web

 NYC Privacy Day

 Hosted by DLI (Digital Life Initiative) and SETS (Security, Trust, and Safety Initiative), NYC Privacy Day 2025 is an informal setting to gather and connect researchers working on data privacy at different institutions in the greater New York City area.
-The schedule below is organized thematically, and the majority of time will be spent in collaborative group discussion.
-We have designed the agenda to generate conversation more than to showcase individual research projects, including discussion about works-in-progress, syntheses of existing studies, and/or provocations.
+The schedule below was organized thematically, and the majority of time was spent in collaborative group discussion.
+We designed the agenda to generate conversation more than to showcase individual research projects, including discussion about works-in-progress, syntheses of existing studies, and/or provocations.

 Agenda